sanders41/camel-converter/CONTRIBUTING.md

 uv run pytest
 ```

-In additon to mainting the coverage percentage please ensure that all
+In addition to mainting the coverage percentage please ensure that all
 tests are passing before submitting a pull request.

 ## Committing your code